The canine thyroid is one of many amazing glands in the body.

 Weight gain, while it could be due to simply overfeeding (and that is pretty common, in my experience) or lack of exercise, (have you played with your pup today?) can also be caused by hypothyroidism.

 Change in temperament is also a good sign that the canine thyroid needs to be evaluated.
 (Something many people are not aware of).

 Hypothyroidism in dogs is certainly an easily treatable illness whether it is the genetic type or due to some other underlying cause.
 The pup can live a long and healthy life with medication.

-Supporting the function of this important gland with seaweed supplements is also another way to reduce symptoms.
+Supporting the function of this important gland with seaweed supplements such as kelp is also another way to reduce symptoms.
 (Just don’t overdo it.
 More is not necessarily better.)

 When a body attacks its own thyroid it is called “autoimmune thyroiditis”.
 This is the type of illness that is genetic and inheritable.
 However, other things can cause hypothyroidism that are not hereditary, including reactions to vaccines, environmental toxins and other situations.